Ping SDKs

 You can now revisit your test browser and click the Login button.
 The modal opens and displays a "spinner" animating on repeat.

-This is expected, because the ForgeRock Login Widget does not yet have any information to render.
+This is expected, because the Ping (ForgeRock) Login Widget does not yet have any information to render.

 Click the button in the top-right to close the modal.
 The modal should be dismissed as expected.

-Now that you have the modal mounted and functional, move on to the next step which configures the ForgeRock Login Widget to be able to call the ForgeRock platform to get authentication data.
+Now that you have the modal mounted and functional, move on to the next step which configures the Ping (ForgeRock) Login Widget to be able to call the authorization server to get authentication data.

-Before the ForgeRock Login Widget can connect with the ForgeRock platform, you need to use that config variable you created earlier.
+Before the Ping (ForgeRock) Login Widget can connect you need to use the config variable you created earlier.

-Call its set method within the exiting useEffect, and provide the configuration values for your ForgeRock server:
+Call its set method within the exiting useEffect, and provide the configuration values for your server:

 useEffect(() => {